unifiedjs/unified-engine/doc/options.md

 ## `options.rcPath`

-File-path to a config file to load, regardless of [`detectConfig`][detect-config] or [`rcName`][rc-name].
+File path to a config file to load, regardless of [`detectConfig`][detect-config] or [`rcName`][rc-name].

 If the file’s extension is `yml` or `yaml`, it’s loaded as YAML.
 If the file’s extension is `js`, it’s `require`d.
 If the file’s basename is `package.json`, the property at [`packageField`][package-field] is used.
 Otherwise, the file is parsed as JSON.

 *   Type: `string`, optional